Schtroumphy/NotePadkt/README.md

 ## NotePadkt
 Notes management application with data persistence per file.

-This project has been made during the "Android & Kotlin : Les fondamentaux".
+This project has been made during the "Android & Kotlin : Les fondamentaux" from Skilleos.

 In this app, you can add a note, edit it and save it in the root project folder.